ABHISHEK-ALGO/INCOME-QUALIFICATION-ML/README.md

 econometrics, based on a dataset of Costa Rican household characteristics, might help improve PMT’s performance
 ## Objective
 Identify the level of income qualification needed for the families in Latin America.
+This Project intends to answer the following:
+Identify the output variable.
+• Understand the type of data.
+• Check if there are any biases in your dataset.
+• Check whether all members of the house have the same poverty level.
+• Check if there is a house without a family head.
+• Set poverty level of the members and the head of the house within a family.
+• Count how many null values are existing in columns.
+• Remove null value rows of the target variable.
+• Predict the accuracy using random forest classifier.
+• Check the accuracy using random forest with cross validation